ahadali0500/ahadali0500/README.md

 ### 📚 Recent Projects

-- **[E-commerce Platform]:** A robust online store built with Node JS, Express JS, React JS, and Next JS, featuring custom API integration and advanced search functionality.
+- **E-commerce Platform:** A robust online store built with Node JS, Express JS, React JS, and Next JS, featuring custom API integration and advanced search functionality.
 - **[Portfolio Website](https://ahad-commits.vercel.app/):** A personal portfolio showcasing my projects, skills, and contact information, built with Next JS and styled-components.
 - 🤖 **[Job Bank](https://job-tech.vercel.app/):** An AI-based web app in Next.js featuring AI-powered quiz and interview question generation, as well as a resume-making module.
 The app operates on a subscription model, offering users tailored career support.
 - 🩺 **[Medical MCQ App](https://medipedia.vercel.app/):** An interactive medical MCQ app built with React and Next.js, designed to help medical students and professionals practice and improve their knowledge through a vast collection of multiple-choice questions tailored to various medical subjects.